Slayuuy/skrimDotFiles/README.md

 INSTALL GUIDE!!!
 YAY!!!
-MY MIND IS NUMB! just run this also i forgot to mention you need waybar for this to work wow yeah
+MY MIND IS NUMB! just run this

+please note: i forgot to mention you need the CaskaydiaCove Nerd Font and Waybar for this to funcion.